adilmujeeb/programs/README.md

-# geekspractice
+# Programs
-This is repository for geeksforgeeks assignments
+This is repository for various problem solving (DS, Algo) from different sources (like geeksforgeeks, FAANG assignments)